khongten001/tidykit-fp/docs/TidyKit.Crypto.md

 ## Overview

-The TidyKit.Crypto module provides a comprehensive set of cryptographic operations, including modern encryption algorithms, secure hashing functions, and encoding utilities.
-All functionality is exposed through the `TCryptoKit` class, which provides static methods for ease of use.
+The TidyKit.Crypto module provides a high-level wrapper around various cryptographic operations, making them easy to use with string inputs and outputs.
+It handles:
+- String to bytes conversion
+- Base64 encoding of binary cryptographic outputs
+- Base64 decoding of encrypted data for decryption

+Base64 encoding is used because encrypted binary data cannot be safely stored in strings (they may contain null bytes or non-printable characters).
+This ensures encrypted data can be safely stored and transmitted as text.

+For low-level binary operations and NIST compliance testing, use the underlying implementation units directly (e.g., TidyKit.Crypto.AES256).

 ## Features

 - 🔑 **AES-256 Encryption**
+  - High-level string operations with automatic Base64 encoding
   - CBC mode with PKCS7 padding
   - CTR mode for streaming
   - NIST SP 800-38A compliant